Introduction

 3. Identify three focus areas: Pick specific pages or keywords to improve

-4. Create your first report: Document insights for team discussion
+4. Create the first report: Document insights for team discussion